blyxxyz/os_display/README.md

 [![MSRV](https://img.shields.io/badge/MSRV-1.31-blue)](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html)
 [![CI](https://img.shields.io/github/workflow/status/blyxxyz/os_display/CI/master)](https://github.com/blyxxyz/os_display/actions)

-Printing filenames can be tricky.
+Printing strings can be tricky.
 They may contain control codes that mess up the message or even the whole terminal.
+On Unix even filenames can contain characters like that.

+Filenames may also contain invalid unicode, which is not preserved by [`Path::display`](https://doc.rust-lang.org/std/path/struct.Path.html#method.display).

-They may not be safe to use in a command without quoting or escaping.
-They may also contain invalid unicode.
+Finally, they can contain special characters that aren't safe to use in a command without quoting or escaping.

 This library lets you add quoting to filenames (and other strings) to display them more safely and usefully.
 The goal is to render them in such a way that they can always be copied and pasted back into a shell without information loss.